 11.1 The Federal Court has power to punish contempts of court under s 31 of the Federal Court Act.

 11.2 In CFMEU v Boral Resources the High Court ruled that proceedings for contempt of court are essentially criminal in nature but do not involve the exercise of criminal jurisdiction.

 11.3 Rules for the conduct of contempt proceedings before the Federal Court are in Part 42 of the Federal Court Rules.

-11.4 Parties should also be familiar with the Enforcement, Endorsement and Contempt Practice Note (GPN-ENF), in particular Parts 5 - 8 which deal with contempt of court.
+11.4 Parties should also be familiar with the Enforcement, Endorsement and Contempt Practice Note (GPN-ENF), and in particular Parts 5 – 8 of that practice note dealing with contempt of court.